deadlysyn/archer/README.md

 I wasn't aiming for "the most minimal possible", since the ultimate goal was consistent usability.
 Some choices could undoubtedly be replaced with slimmer alternatives or eliminated entirely.
-The base install, for example, includes things like an image viewer and PDF reader.
+For example, the base install includes things like an image viewer and PDF reader.
 I found having these available helpful in normal life.
 To minimize impact, I chose the leanest alternatives I could find with reasonable functionality ([sxiv](https://github.com/muennich/sxiv) and